vyahello/python-ood/README.md

 ```

 ### Strategy
-Dynamically changing the behavior of an object.
+Strategy patterns used to dynamically change the behavior of an object.
 Add dynamically objects with `types` module.
 - Participants:
   - Abstract strategy class with default set of behaviors
   - Concrete strategy class with new behaviors